2025 Polish presidential election: Tusk's cabinet

-Tusk's cabinet
+Leaders of coalition parties signing the coalition agreement, left to right: Szymon Hołownia (PL2050-TD), Władysław Kosiniak-Kamysz (PSL-TD), Donald Tusk (KO), Włodzimierz Czarzasty (NL) and Robert Biedroń (NL).

+In the presidential election, the TD alliance fielded Szymon Hołownia, KO fielded Rafał Trzaskowski, and NL fielded Magdalena Biejat.

 Following the 2023 parliamentary election and installment of the short-lived renomination of Mateusz Morawiecki, Donald Tusk's cabinet, comprising Civic Coalition, Poland 2050, the Polish People's Party, and the New Left, began governing the country.
 Tusk's coalition did not have enough votes to bypass the presidential veto, for which it would need 276 votes.

-Leaders of coalition parties signing the coalition agreement, left to right: Szymon Hołownia (PL2050-TD), Władysław Kosiniak-Kamysz (PSL-TD), Donald Tusk (KO), Włodzimierz Czarzasty (NL) and Robert Biedroń (NL).

-In the presidential election, the TD alliance fielded Szymon Hołownia, KO fielded Rafał Trzaskowski, and NL fielded Magdalena Biejat.

 Tusk cabinet economic policy

-Since the coalition's rise to power, Tusk's cabinet had pledged to deregulate the economy, cut welfare spending and balance the budget.
+Since the coalition's rise to power, Tusk's cabinet had pledged to deregulate the economy and balance the budget.
 In February 2025, Tusk invited billionaire Rafał Brzoska and Google CEO Sundar Pichai to deregulate the Polish economy and cut labor regulations.
 Tusk's proposal of Brzoska has led to media labelling him as the "Polish Elon Musk", but Brzoska later abandoned the project, citing poor cooperation.
 Tusk has been accused of granting Google a monopoly over the Artificial Intelligence sector in Poland via his investment agreements with Pichai.
 In May, Tusk also promised more than one hundred laws that would help deregulate the Polish economy, but they were scrapped.